SECTION C: BUSINESS AND SUPPORT SERVICES

 |Other Improvements||20 years|

 |Furniture and Equipment||5-10 years|

 MAINTENANCE OF ASSETS

 In order to maintain an adequate fixed asset accounting system that allows for overall safeguarding of fixed assets, the Fixed Asset program requires periodic update and maintenance to remain current and valuable.
 Additional fixed asset acquisitions, transfers, sale of surplus, disposal and corrections must be entered into the system in a timely manner.
 It is imperative that those responsible comply with this document to establish and maintain accurate fixed asset records.

-The Director of Business Services and Cashiers Office designee will provide Department Heads with a listing of all reportable property by departmental area at least once each year.
-Using the listing of reportable property as a basis, a joint inventory will be conducted by the Department Head and the Mailroom Clerk.
-In addition, a physical inventor will be conducted annually with a rotation to reach each campus once every four years.
+The Director of Business Services and Cashiers Office designee may provide Department Heads with a listing of all capitalized property by departmental areas biennially.
+Using the listing of capitalized property as a basis, a joint inventory will be conducted by the Department Head and the accounting staff (may solicit outside vendor to conduct inventory, with focus on rotation of campuses.
 Advance notice will be given to individual departments regarding specific dates.
 The purpose of a physical inventory is to verify the existence and condition of equipment and ensure the accuracy of college accounting records.

 Discrepancies will be noted and investigated by the Director of Business Services and Cashiers Office designee.
 The results of the inventory, including unresolved discrepancies, will be reported to the Director of Business Services and Cashiers Office.

 Lost or stolen property must be reported as soon as the loss is known.
-In the case of known or suspected theft, the Department Head must send a written report to the Director of Business Services and Cashiers Office and notify Campus Security.
+In the case of known or suspected theft, the Department Head must notify campus police who will submit a report to the appropriate staff.

 DISPOSITION OF ASSETS MOVABLE EQUIPMENT